keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 ## Okay, Fine.
 But At Least I Can Sweat Out The Toxins, Right? …RIGHT?!

 I can not tell you how many times I had hung over students in my studio.
-And, yes, you can absolutely tell if they’re drunk or hungover because their sweat smells like the bottle of Jack into which they crawled the night prior.
+And, yes, you can absolutely tell if they’re drunk or hungover because their sweat smells like the bottle of Jack they crawled into the night prior.

 But, before you head out to the sauna, hear me out.